Environmental Science Teaching Intern

 - Demonstrate excellent listening skills

 - Cooperate and collaborate as a member of a team

 - Ability to lift and carry 60 pounds, perform physically demanding farm work, backpack and hike over uneven terrain

-- Experience leading outdoor activities
+- Experience leading or participating in outdoor activities

 - Additional languages a plus